tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka-fs.md

    Value:

       *  EAP-Request: It contains the public key, which is the PQC KEM public key from the EAP server.
-      *  EAP-Response: It contains the ciphertext (ct) from the PQC KEM Encapsulation function from the EAP peer.

    Because the length of the attribute must be a multiple of 4 bytes,the sender pads the Value field with zero bytes when necessary.
 To retain the security of the keys, the sender SHALL generate a fresh value for each run of the protocol.